 The benchmark is around 72 hours in a controlled, heated environment.
-Natural drying will take at least 2 weeks.
+Natural drying will take at least two weeks.
 This is advisable for professional woodworkers because they will need this wood to become seasoned and therefore are willing to spend more time waiting for it.

 It is essential to bear in mind that we are referring to seasoned wood in this scenario.
-This is wood that has gone through over six months without experiencing any moisture or rain penetrating it.
+This wood has gone through over six months without experiencing any moisture or rain penetrating it.

 This wood becomes much more rigid than regular wood that has not had some time to season.
 Therefore, scientifically we would judge this wood to have a moisture content of around 20%.
-This is what is an acceptable level for wood to be considered seasoned wood.
+This is an acceptable level for wood to be considered seasoned wood.

 Drying Wood Quicker